 Kathleen Ganley started teaching service-learning classes with the Latino community in 1996.
 This January, she took a class to the US/Mexico border.
 Her students returned with an acute understanding of the reality that migrants face when attempting to immigrate to the US.

 Sandra Rellier and Ana Claudia Dos Santos São Bernardo are both recipients of the doctoral dissertation fellowship (DDF).
 With personal connections to and passion for their work, six years of graduate school have prepared them for a professional life in the world of academia.

 College in the Schools is a program that provides highly motivated high school students the opportunity to take college courses in a high school setting—with the chance to earn college credit, too.
-Faculty Coordinator Assistant Cristina Castro explains the program’s impact on students and how it engages Minnesota’s high schools with the University.
+Cristina Castro, who coordinates the CIS Spanish program, explains the program’s impact on students and how it engages Minnesota’s high schools with the University.